 Testimonials from real business owners:

 "When I first took the 8 Factors class 2 years ago, we had only about 5 employees and contractors.
-Today we have almost 20 people, and at the same time, our revenues have grown by 3 times thanks to the 8 Factors framework."
+Today we have almost 20 people, and at the same time, our revenues have grown by 300 percent thanks to the 8 Factors framework."

-"We almost sold our brand to a big chain until we used the 8 Factors Course to remind usthat our mission—to provide unique, healthy products like Artisan Nut Butters and to growjobs— is stonger than our need to sell out.
-And we're still on target for $8 million in sales."
+"We almost sold our brand to a big chain until we used the 8 Factors Course to remind us that our mission—to provide unique, healthy products like Artisan Nut Butters and to grow jobs— is stronger than our need to sell out.
+We're on target for $8 million in sales!"

 The importance of defining your future vision, business mission and core values.
 How they interrelate, drive your business and improve your decision-making.